Dart513/HackTheNorth2021/README.md

 ## Inspiration:
 Many businesses are struggling to currently find employees.
 Many of them don’t want to pay employees to stand outside throughout the day counting as customers enter the doors to regulate the flow of traffic.
 ## What it does:
 Through a connected wireless camera, the software tracks the number of people who enter and exit the building.
-Once a critical number of people have entered the room, the software will , alerting the last person who entered of their mistake.
+Once a critical number of people have entered the room, the software will alert the user that this capacity has been exceeded.
 ## How we built it:
 Python, Anaconda, OpenCV, Tensorflow.
 ## Challenges we ran into: